 5. The central AIMLE server returns the success or failure response, as described in step 3 of Figure 8.3.2-1 in TS 23.482 [2].
 The response includes information described in Table 8.3.3.2-1 in TS 23.482 [2].

-6. The edge AIMLE server notifies the central AIMLE server of the progress of the ML model training, including the list of member clients selected or de-selected for the ML model training, the training output, or errors encountered during the training process.
+6. The edge AIMLE server notifies the central AIMLE server of the progress of the ML model training, including the list of member clients selected or de-selected for the ML model training, the training output, the percentage completion, or errors encountered during the training process.

 7. The central AIMLE server aggregates the notifications received from the edge AIMLE servers and sends the aggregated notification to the VAL server.
 The notification includes information described in Table 8.3.3.3-1 in TS 23.482 [2].